COVID-19 pandemic in the Collectivity of Saint Martin: April 2020

 On 5 April, two more cases were announced bringing the total active cases to 19.
 One of the cases is an inhabitant of Sandy Ground who was evacuated to Guadeloupe.
 Prefect Sylvie Feucher has ordered 16 more gendarmes.

 On 9 April, the Préfecture asked people to stay at home during Easter.
 Unlike the Dutch side and other islands no curfew will be instituted, but anybody discovered outside without reason will be fined.

 On 12 April, the 33rd Marine Infantry Regiment arrived in Marigot to provide logical support.
-A coordination point in Martinique was setup to coordinate the border controls of the Dutch Caribbean, France and United Kingdom.
+A coordination point in Martinique was set up to coordinate the border controls of the Dutch Caribbean, France and United Kingdom.

 On 19 April, Prime Minister Silveria Jacobs of Sint Maarten announced that the recent death was a Dutch citizen who was being treated on the French side.
 Last week he was flown to Guadelope for critical care, however as a Dutch citizen he will be removed from the French Saint Martin count and added to the Dutch Sint Maarten count.

 On 21 April, President Daniel Gibbs said that he does not expect the schools to open on 11 May as announced by Macron: "We will not put our children, the educational community and all families of this island in danger because of hasty decisions."

 On 23 April, the third death was announced.
 The deceased was a 76-year-old man.

 On 24 April, Air Caraïbes announced that flights between Saint Martin (Grand Case-Espérance Airport not Princess Juliana International Airport), Saint Barthélemy, and Gaudeloupe will be resuming as of today.

 The Préfecture disclosed that 400 tourists have been repatriated up to now.
 There are still about 50 people stranded, but only those with an urgent reason will be repatriated.

 On 30 April, the Collectivity will purchase two polymerase chain reaction (PCR) screening machines and two ventilators for the Louis-Constant Fleming Hospital.
 Up to now 200 tests have been forwarded to the Pasteur Institute in Guadeloupe.